 3. The Default Setting for VLOOKUP is an Approximate Match

 The fourth argument in the VLOOKUP function is the range_lookup.
-To get an exact match you either use FALSE or a 0.
-For an approximate match you use TRUE or a 1.
+To get an exact match, you either enter FALSE or a 0 in the range_lookup argument.
+For an approximate match, you enter TRUE or a 1.
 In most cases you will want to do an exact match.
-The problem is that this fourth argument is an optional argument and if this is omitted then Excel will use the approximate match setting.
+The problem is the fourth argument is an optional argument.
+If this is omitted, then Excel will use the approximate match.
 This will cause incorrect results if you want to do an exact match.

-In this example I want to extract the sales person using the sales figure as a lookup value.
+In this example, there is a VLOOKUP formula in cell E2 to extract the Sales person using the sales figure in cell D2 as the lookup value.
 The fourth argument is omitted so it is doing an approximate match.
 In an approximate match, VLOOKUP assumes the table is sorted.
 If VLOOKUP finds a value greater than the lookup value then it will return a value from the previous row.
-The correct answer should be Sarah but it has given the answer Jim which is incorrect.
+The correct answer should be Kuldeep but VLOOKUP has returned the answer John which is incorrect.

-It is therefore important that if you want to do an exact match you must remember to make the fourth argument either FALSE or 1.
+If you want to do an exact match, it is very important that you always remember to make the fourth argument either FALSE or 1.

 4. VLOOKUP is not Case Sensitive

-VLOOKUP does not distinguish between lower and uppercase values.
+Another limitation of VLOOKUP is that it doesn’t distinguish between lower and uppercase values.
 It sees them as the same.

-5. Inserting a Column will Give Wrong Results
+5. Inserting a Column will Give Incorrect Results

-If you insert a column anywhere in the VLOOKUP table then the VLOOKUP formula in the worksheet will give an incorrect result.
+If you insert a column anywhere in the lookup table then the VLOOKUP formula will return an incorrect result.
 This is because the column number is hard coded in the formula.

-In this example I have inserted a column between the Sales Person column and the Sales column.
-The VLOOKUP formula now returns a 0 because it is looking at the second column which is blank.
-You would have to manually change the third argument in the VLOOKUP formula from a 2 to a 3 to extract the sales figure for "Jim".
+The VLOOKUP formula in cell G2 needs to extract Lee’s sales, however it returns “Quarter 1”.
+This is because it is looking at the third column, which is now the Quarter column.
+To fix this, you would have to manually change the third argument in the VLOOKUP formula from 3 to 4 to extract the sales figure for Lee.

-To overcome this problem you can make the third argument dynamic using the COLUMN function.
+To overcome this problem, you can make the third argument dynamic using the COLUMN function.
+As a result, you don’t have to manually change the third argument each time you add a new column.

-In this example I have changed col_index_num to COLUMN()-4.
-Now if I insert or delete columns between the Sales Person and Sales column the VLOOKUP function still returns the sales figure.
+In the above example, I have changed col_index_num argument from an actual column number to COLUMN()-3.
+Now, if I insert or delete columns between the Sales Person and the Quarter column, the VLOOKUP function will still return the sales figure.

-I hope you enjoyed my post on the limitations of VLOOKUP.
-If you have any questions or feedback or if you think I have missed anything then please leave a comment below.
+I hope you enjoyed this post on the limitations of VLOOKUP.
+I would love to hear your feedback or comments so please leave a message in the comments section below.